-You can use any method for subscriptions for table replication definitions or for publications.
-Use nonmaterialization or bulk materialization for subscriptions for function replication definitions.
+You can use any method for subscriptions to table replication definitions or to publications.
+Use nonmaterialization or bulk materialization for subscriptions to function replication definitions or database replication definitions.

-• Atomic materialization is the default method for table replication definitions.
+- Atomic materialization is the default method for table replication definitions.
 Replication Server selects rows at the primary table, using a holdlock, and copies them over the network.
-The primary table is locked during materialization and data is consistent between the primary and replicate tables. • In nonatomic materialization , Replication Server selects rows at the primary table, without using a holdlock, and copies them over the network.
-Because the primary table is not locked, the replicate may go through visible steps that did not exist at the primary while nonatomic materialization is in progress. • In nonmaterialization, the primary and replicate data is already in sync.
+The primary table is locked during materialization and data is consistent between the primary and replicate tables. - In nonatomic materialization, Replication Server selects rows at the primary table, without using a holdlock, and copies them over the network.
+Because the primary table is not locked, the replicate may go through visible steps that did not exist at the primary while nonatomic materialization is in progress. - In nonmaterialization, the primary and replicate data is already in sync.
 You do not need to copy data over the network or load it from media.
-No updates can be in process while such a subscription is created. • In bulk materialization , data is manually unloaded and loaded from media.
+No updates can be in process while such a subscription is created. - In bulk materialization, data is manually unloaded and loaded from media.
 This is the most efficient way to materialize subscriptions that involve a large amount of data.

-For more information about subscription materialization methods, see the Replication Server Administration Guide Volume 1 .
-Atomic and nonatomic materialization commands Use these commands to create a subscription and initialize data at the replicate database: • create subscription - creates and materializes a subscription using atomic materialization. • create subscription without holdlock - creates and materializes a subscription using nonatomic materialization.
-If you use nonatomic materialization, which selects primary data without a holdlock, you must also use: • set autocorrection - prevents failures caused by missing or duplicate rows in a replicate table.
+For more information about subscription materialization methods, see the Replication Server Administration Guide Volume 1.

+Atomic and nonatomic materialization commands

+Use these commands to create a subscription and initialize data at the replicate database:

+- create subscription creates and materializes a subscription using atomic materialization. - create subscription ... without holdlock creates and materializes a subscription using nonatomic materialization.

+If you use nonatomic materialization, which selects primary data without a holdlock, you must also use:

+set autocorrection - prevents failures caused by missing or duplicate rows in a replicate table.
 When primary data is selected without a holdlock, it might be updated before materialization is complete and before normal transaction replication begins.
-Nonmaterialization command Use this command to create a subscription when data is already in sync at the replicate database: • create subscription without materialization - creates a subscription without materializing data at the replicate database.
-Bulk materialization commands Bulk materialization is used to manually coordinate subscription status and to transfer data for function replication definitions.